Merry Christmas with Love: Tours

 Aiken has ended each of his Christmas tours with his signature Christmas song, "Don't Save It All for Christmas Day".

 Commercial performance

 Merry Christmas with Love debuted at number four on the US Billboard 200 chart, selling 270,000 copies in its first week.
 This became Aiken's second US top-ten debut.
 By the end of 2004, the album sold 1,004,000 copies.
-The album set a new record for fastest-selling holiday album in the SoundScan era (since March 1991) and tied Céline Dion's record for the highest debut by a holiday album in the history of Billboard magazine.
+The album set a new record for fastest-selling holiday album in the SoundScan era (since March 1991) and tied Celine Dion's record for the highest debut by a holiday album in the history of Billboard magazine.
 On January 6, 2005, the album was certified platinum by the Recording Industry Association of America (RIAA) for sales of over a million copies.
 As of February 2011, the album has sold 1.4 million copies in the United States.